epfl-ada/ada-2024-project-ooohfada/README.md

   - **First attempt**: look for losses of subs, as we assumed that it was the general consequence of a bad buzz.
 We were able to conclude that a Youtube channel will rarely ‘lose’ subscribers due to the increasing traffic on the platform.
   - **Second attempt**: we used reduction or stagnation of growth coefficient of subscribers.
 We were able to graphically compare the delta subs to the rolling growth average of the growth coefficient and determine the moments where both diverged.

 However, the bad buzz dataset containing only around 40 Youtubers, we were afraid that it would not allow us to pursue ML techniques (regression, mapping..).
-Therefore, we made the decision to open up our subject and tackle **“viewership decline"** instead of only big controversy, which will be tackled in a separate alternative discussion in P3.
+Therefore, we made the decision to open up our subject and tackle **“viewership decline"** instead of only big controversy.

-The following analysis was performed on the dataset, to prepare for P3:
+The following analysis was performed:

 - General and **visual overview** of the whole dataset through the prism of viewership declines
 - For each decline in growth, observe around those timestamps what was happening concerning like/ratios, views, activities (number of posted videos) to see if any correlation could be found (using p-values...), which could lead to a pertinent ML analysis.

+## Analysis of the declines
+### Definition of a decline and a recovery
+#### Decline
+Since very few Youtube channels actually face a loss of subscribers, we decided to look for **slowdowns in the growth rate** of subscribers in order to detect declines.
+We used the rolling growth average as a baseline to look for periods of time where the actual growth is below the rollig averagge for more than 8 consecutive weeks and/or there is a growth difference greater than 80%.
+#### Recovery
+We decided to consider a recovery as successful if it happens within 16 weeks after the start of the decline

-### LLMs
+### Factors to analyze
+- Channel categories
+- Number of views and subscribers
+- Upload frequecy
+- Video Duration

+### Reactions to a decline
+In this part of the project, we used **Propensity Score Matching** to ensure fair comparisons between the different strategies and to see which one yields the best recovery rate.
+We also performed **t-tests** to see if the observed differences in recovery rates were statistically significant.

+#### Posting frequency
+We tried to see if it is better for a youtuber to post less, keep uploading the same content or be more active after a decline.

+#### Video Duration
+Similarly as for the posting frequency, we made a distinction between three possible strategies: posting shorter videos, longer videos, or videos of the same length.

+#### Topic Change
+We also investigated to see if a topic transition could be beneficial for Youtubers facing a decline.
+In order to identify the thematics of the youtube channels before and after their declines, we used the **Latent Dirichlet Allocation** to distinguish 20 topics of 15 words among all the tags of the videos and we then used a **Large Language Model** to assign a title to each topic.
+With this categorization, we were able to identify the channels that changed the topic of their videos after a decline and we analyzed the recovery rate of these videos.

+## Big Youtubers in a Crisis
+In this part of the project, the analysis is focused on the Youtubers with more than **1 million subscribers**.
+We started by comparing their recovery rates with the rest of the youtubers, and we then proceeded with an analysis of the video titles with the **Large Language Model** **Mistral** from the **OLLAMA** project in order to see if each video belongs to the following categories:
+- Apology videos
+- Videos addressing the decline
+- Comeback announcements
+- Break announcements
+- Collaboration videos
+- Clickbait videos
+We then compared the effects of these different strategies by leveraging **Propensity Score Matching** one more time.

 In the aim of using an **on-device LLM** to analyse the metadata of videos that follow a popularity crisis, we applied a special treatment to the large `yt_metadata_en.json` dataset, since it contains the title and description of all crawled videos.
 To make it usable, we: